iobis/manual/access.md

 Regardless if you found a dataset through the homepage or the advanced Dataset search, you will be able to navigate to individual dataset pages.
 For individual dataset pages (instead of aggregate pages for e.g., a Family) there are three buttons available:

 * Report issue - allows you to report any issues with the dataset in question
-* Source DwC-A - download the dataset as a Darwin Core-Archive file.
-This will provide all data tables as separate files within a zipped folder
+* Source DwC-A - download the original dataset as a Darwin Core-Archive file.
+This will provide all data tables as separate files within a zipped folder and will not include any of the OBIS QC fields
 * To mapper - this will open another browser with the data shown in the Mapper

 ![*Dataset download*](images/dataset-DL.png){width=90%}

+When you download data from the source DwC-A, you will obtain csv of the datatables and two other metadata files: eml.xml and meta.xml.

 If you searched for aggregate datasets (e.g., all Crustacea records, all records from OBIS-Canada, etc.), the `source DwC-A` button will not be available to you.
 To download these data subsets, you must click `to mapper` and then [download the data from the Mapper as a CSV](#mapper).